openstack/python-openstackclient/doc/source/command-objects/port.rst

 .. option:: --fixed-ip subnet=<subnet>,ip-address=<ip-address>

-    Desired IP and/or subnet for this port: subnet=<subnet>,ip-address=<ip-address>
+    Desired IP and/or subnet (name or ID) for this port: subnet=<subnet>,ip-address=<ip-address>
-    (you can repeat this option)
+    (this option can be repeated)

 .. option:: --no-fixed-ip